BrigtHaavardstun/Ternary-Search/venv/TernarySearch.md

 My name is Brigt and I am at the time of writing completing my 3. semester of an Algorithms master.
 The topic of this blog post will be one of my favorite algorithms, namely Ternary Search.

-In what follows we will discuss the what, why, when and how of Ternary Search.
+In what follows we will discuss the **what**, **why**, **when** and **how** of Ternary Search.
 We will start off by describing what Ternary Search is.
 This will be an overview of what the algorithm aims to do.
-We will then look at why one uses this technique, and what it offers.
+We will then look at why one would uses this technique, and what it offers.
 Next, we look at when to use Ternary Search and some of the traits a problem solvable by Ternary Search usually has.
 We will then end this blog post by discussing an implementation of Ternary Search.

 After the technical description of Ternary Search a problem list from Kattis will be given, and you are encouraged to try to solve these problems with your new knowledge of Ternary Search!